opencaesar/oml-tutorials/tutorial-3.md

 	</video>

 ## Generate Default Docs ## {#tutorial3-generate-default-docs}
-The openCAESAR project provides a tool called [owl-doc](https://github.com/opencaesar/owl-tools/tree/master/owl-doc) that generates default documentation for an OML datasets.
-Such tool, like most openCAESAR analysis tools, can be invoked both as a standard-alone CLI, or as a task through the Gradle CLI.
-In this exercise, we will use the Gradle version and invoke it from the CI workflow.
+Now that we established a basic CI workflow, we can now add the CD part by publishing default documentation from the OML project on each commit.
+The openCAESAR project provides a tool called [owl-doc-gradle](https://github.com/opencaesar/owl-tools/tree/master/owl-doc) that generates default documentation for a given OML datasets (we obtain such dataset by converting the OML dataset to OWL).
+We will use this tool to generate the default documentation.

+1. In your web browser, navigate to the repo's URL, click on the Settings tab, then on the Pages tab (on the right).

+2. Under Build and Deployment, source, select the `Github Actions` from the drop down menu.

+Note: This instructs Github to use the `ci.yml` that we previously created to publish a web site for the repo.

+3. In OML Rosetta workspace, modeling perspective, right click on the project and select Team -> Switch To -> main.

+4. Right click on the project again and select Team -> Pull.
+A pull results dialog will open.
+Press the button to close it.

-1. In the project's root folder, navigate to the `build.gradle` file and double click it to open its editor.
+5. Navigate to the `build.gradle` file and double click it to open its editor.

-1. Find the `buildscript` clause, and its nested `dependencies` clause, and add a dependency on the `owl-doc` tool, like this:
+6. Find the `dependencies` clause within the `buildscript` clause, and add a new dependency on the `owl-doc-gradle` tool on the top:

 ```scala
 buildscript {